All eyes were on the frightening beast.

 (“Little Ray & Shark Patch Things Up”)

-Predators, fraudulent agents and too-good-to-be-true creative writing competitions are some of the problems encountered when becoming a writer, publishing a book and marketing a book.
+Publishing predators, fraudulent agents and too-good-to-be-true creative writing competitions are some of the problems encountered by promising writers before and after publishing and while marketing their books.

-Are your book sales getting whacked by pirated copies offered free of charge?
-Never submit PDF files to the government.
-These are readily requested and received by anyone who asks for them.
-Send printed book specimens.
-These are not easily pirated, because there is a cost to copy and ship them.
-Thanks to Freedom of Information Act requests, anyone can receive records in digital or print form from the U. S. Copyright Office and in bulk from the Library of Congress.
-Requests cover all documents created since 1978, including recorded specimens of writers' books.
 Copies of PDF files received upon request subsequently may be uploaded to websites, where downloads are available to users at no charge.
 Free goods generate a lot of traffic to websites.
 Popular sites are monetized through advertising, membership fees or other means.
-An online search for specific book titles should uncover these pirated offerings.
-The victimized writers can hope that users will be reluctant to download these pirated books, due to fears of malware, or that legitimate copies will be purchased after preview of the pirated PDF versions.
+An online search for specific book titles should uncover the pirated offerings of promising writers.
+The writers who are victimized by these publishing predators have little recourse.
+They can only hope that users will be reluctant to download these pirated books, due to fears of malware, or that legitimate copies will be purchased after preview of the pirated PDF versions.
 Another hope is that mainstream publishers will take into account any readers' comments on these unethical sites when evaluating the potential for these books.
-In the meantime, of course, writers' book sales may suffer.
+In the meantime, of course, the book sales of promising writers may suffer, thanks to these online publishing predators.